lonycell/grafana.v7/docs/sources/features/datasources/stackdriver.md

    {{< docs-imagebox img="/img/docs/v53/stackdriver_service_account_choose_role.png" class="docs-image--no-shadow" caption="Choose role" >}}

 5. Click the Create button.
 A JSON key file will be created and downloaded to your computer.
 Store this file in a secure place as it allows access to your Stackdriver data.
-6. Upload it to Grafana on the data source Configuration page.
+6. Upload it to ThingSPIN on the data source Configuration page.
 You can either upload the file or paste in the contents of the file.

-   {{< docs-imagebox img="/img/docs/v53/stackdriver_grafana_upload_key.png" class="docs-image--no-shadow" caption="Upload service key file to Grafana" >}}
+   {{< docs-imagebox img="/img/docs/v53/stackdriver_grafana_upload_key.png" class="docs-image--no-shadow" caption="Upload service key file to ThingSPIN" >}}

-7. The file contents will be encrypted and saved in the Grafana database.
+7. The file contents will be encrypted and saved in the ThingSPIN database.
 Don't forget to save after uploading the file!

-   {{< docs-imagebox img="/img/docs/v53/stackdriver_grafana_key_uploaded.png" class="docs-image--no-shadow" caption="Service key file is uploaded to Grafana" >}}
+   {{< docs-imagebox img="/img/docs/v53/stackdriver_grafana_key_uploaded.png" class="docs-image--no-shadow" caption="Service key file is uploaded to ThingSPIN" >}}

 ### Using GCE Default Service Account

-If Grafana is running on a Google Compute Engine (GCE) virtual machine, it is possible for Grafana to automatically retrieve default credentials from the metadata server.
-This has the advantage of not needing to generate a private key file for the service account and also not having to upload the file to Grafana.
+If ThingSPIN is running on a Google Compute Engine (GCE) virtual machine, it is possible for ThingSPIN to automatically retrieve default credentials from the metadata server.
+This has the advantage of not needing to generate a private key file for the service account and also not having to upload the file to ThingSPIN.
 However for this to work, there are a few preconditions that need to be met.

 1. First of all, you need to create a Service Account that can be used by the GCE virtual machine.
 See detailed instructions on how to do that [here](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#createanewserviceaccount).
 2. Make sure the GCE virtual machine instance is being run as the service account that you just created.
 See instructions [here](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#using).